-A feature of the Board of Directors campaign is the option for candidates to personalize their campaign by providing a video message to voters.
-This innovation is an attempt to provide voters with an opportunity to be better informed about each of the candidates, especially those who they may not have met in person.
-Videos are to be produced by the candidates and posted on YouTube.
-The link information should be included in the candidate biography.
-The suggested format is 3-5 minutes in which the candidate introduces him or herself and outlines one or more primary goals of his or her participation on the Board.
-Content of the videos should be PG rated, keeping in mind that we have voting members of all ages.
-Provision of the video is, of course, optional.
+PDGA Europe Board of Directors candidates have the option to personalize their campaign by providing a video message to voters.
+Videos are to be produced by the candidates and posted on YouTube, and a link to the video should be included in the candidate biography.
+The suggested format is under three minutes, in which candidates introduce themselves and outline one or more primary goals of their participation on the PDGA Europe Board.
+Videos should be PG-rated, keeping in mind that we have voting members of all ages.

-If you are interested in running for a position on the PDGA Board of Directors, download and complete a Candidate Biography Questionnaire.
-This form may also be requested by contacting the PDGA office at (706) 261-6342.
-The completed form must be returned to the office along with a candidate statement no later than June 9, 2017 for Board Candidates.
+If you are interested in running for a position on the PDGA Europe Board Of Directors then download and complete a Candidate Biography Questionnaire.
+This form may also be requested by contacting the PDGA office at +1 (706) 261-6342.

 State and Provincial Coordinators

-- Represent the PDGA in a positive light and professional manner to members, clubs, agencies, and communities in their state or province.
+- Representing the PDGA in a positive light and professional manner to members, clubs, agencies, and communities in their state or province.

-- Work with tournament directors and clubs within their state or province and in adjoining areas to schedule PDGA tour and other disc golf events.
+- Working with tournament directors and clubs within their state or province and in adjoining areas to schedule PDGA Tour and other disc golf events.

-- Serve as state/provincial liaison to the PDGA tour manager, in coordinating the tour schedule and in addressing and resolving tour event issues.
+- Serving as liaison to the PDGA Event Support Team in coordinating the tour schedule and in addressing and resolving tour event issues.

-- Collect information, either personally or by delegating to individuals or clubs, for the PDGA Course Directory and the Course Evaluation system.
+- Collecting information, either personally or by delegating to individuals or clubs, for the PDGA Course Directory and the Course Evaluation System.

-- Promote PDGA memberships, and PDGA programs such as the Affiliate Clubs program, tournament sanctioning, Disc Golf Foundation, and EDGE to the members and potential members in their state or province.
+- Promoting PDGA memberships and PDGA programs such as the Affiliate Clubs Program, tournament sanctioning, Disc Golf Foundation, and EDGE to the members and potential members in their state or province.

-- Provide feedback on the annual Tour Standards to the PDGA Tour Manager.
+- Providing feedback on the annual Tour Standards to the PDGA Event Support Team.

-- Coordinate state qualification for events such as the USDGC, USADGC, and other qualified-entry tournaments.
+- Coordinating state qualifications for events such as the USDGC, USADGC, and other qualified-entry tournaments.

-- Vote for and recommend candidates for select annual PDGA Awards.
+- Recommending candidates and voting for select annual PDGA awards.

-- Other duties as determined by the SC’s, the PDGA Board and staff.
+- Other duties as determined by fellow State Coordinators, the PDGA Board, and staff.